 We deliver actionable evidence and solutions to transform how land is used and how food is produced: conserving and restoring ecosystems, responding to the global climate, malnutrition, biodiversity and desertification crises.
 In short, improving people’s lives.

-Governing the design of national REDD+
+Governing the design of national REDD+: an analysis of the power of agency

 Export citation